chloelulu/DAA/README.md

 # DAA
-Code and Data in manuscript: A comprehensive evaluation of microbial differential abundance analysis methods: current status and potential solutions
+Code and Data for manuscript: A comprehensive evaluation of microbial differential abundance analysis methods: current status and potential solutions